ahama/dataset-list-draft1/content/_index.md

 ---
-title: "List of datasets for ...."
+title: "List of available datasets on X"
 ---

 {{< listdata >}}